IgorGutzeit/IgorGutzeit/README.md

-- 👋 Hi, I’m @IgorGutzeit
+- 👋 Hi, I’m @IgorGutzeit.
+Computer Science Graduate.
-- 🌱 I’m currently doin computer science at College (6th period)
+- 🌱 I’m currently working on NetBiis with Adobe Campaign Classic
 - 💞️ I’m looking to learn a lot and collaborate with as much as I can.
 - 📫 How to reach me gutzeit.igor18@gmail.com